 My recipe includes instructions for making your own black bean salsa and dressing, but of course you could also buy a prepared chunky salsa of any kind.
 My grocery store has good black bean and corn salsa in the deli section.
 If you don’t want to make your own dressing, try a Southwest Ranch or Cilantro Lime dressing from the store.

 Similarly, you can buy the crispy tortilla strips, or you can use regular tortilla chips, or you can make your own.
-My favorite way to make them is in the air fryer!
+My favorite way to make crispy tortilla strips is in the air fryer, like this!

 How To Cook The Skirt Steak

 Make the steak first, and while it’s resting, the salsa and dressing are made.

 Once the steak is cut in half (or in 10 to 12-inch pieces) to fit the pan, rub each piece all over with the fajita seasoning.
 If your fajita seasoning does not contain salt, combine equal amounts salt with the seasoning (for the recipe below, that’s 2 teaspoons of fajita seasoning mixed with 2 teaspoons of salt).

 Heat the olive oil in a large skillet over medium-high heat until it’s shimmering.
 This will tell you it’s hot enough for pan-frying.
 Add the steak pieces and cook on each side for two to three minutes.
 The pan should hold at least two pieces of the steak.
 If there are more, you may have to cook them in batches to prevent overcrowding.
 When the pan is overcrowded, the steak will steam instead of fry in the pan.
 This means it will be difficult to brown and get that caramelized crust on the outside.